 Andy Warhol's screen print series of Marilyn Monroe portraits were probably the main reason I was interested in creating vector art.
 He's one of my all time favorite artists so creating a set of portraits inspired by his mass produced art was bound to happen at some point!
 In today's tutorial I'm going to show you how to create a set of colorful portraits from a stock image base, in a similar style to Warhol's, using Adobe Illustrator.

-To start with, I'm going to modify the stock image I've purchased from PhotoDune, although you could do the same with your own photo.
+To start with, I'm going to modify the stock image (no longer available) I've purchased from PhotoDune, although you could do the same with your own photo.
 I've opted for this one specifically as it's a female looking straight to the camera and has wavy hair.
 I feel it's a more modern Marilyn Monroe look.

 Open your photo of choice in Adobe Photoshop.
 I'm going to remove some areas of the background.
 I'll be using Image Trace in AI CS6 and this may pick up on the darker areas of the photograph, so I'm wanting to remove these areas without removing the key aspects and features of the portrait.
 Double click on the Magic Wand Tool (W) to access the Refine Edge options.
 I'm wanting to increase the Feather to 4px so I don't have any harsh edges.